 Calories: 17 per cup

 Like other veggies, cauliflower is packed with cancer-fighting nutrients and contains a great supply of water-soluble vitamins.
-Cauliflower is like a brother/sister to the broccoli and is just as much cancer fighting superfood.
+Cauliflower is like a brother/sister to the broccoli and is just as much a cancer-fighting superfood.

 Cauliflower regularly gets to our dinner table as a broccoli and cauliflower salad.
 Also, very good steamed and mashed like potatoes with a little milk, salt, and pepper.
 Thanks for the recipe mom!